TalariLakshmiNarasimha/fake-News-Detection-using-ML/README.md

 # Fake News Detection Using Machine Learning

 This repository contains a project aimed at detecting fake news articles using machine learning techniques.
-The goal of the project is to classify news articles as "Fake" or "Real" based on their content.
+The project aims to classify news articles as "Fake" or "Real" based on their content.

 ---